 Cookies!
 They are not just something we eat.

-Learn to make Filipino Cuisine in a private online class!
+Learn to make Vegetarian Filipino dishes in a private online class!

-Private, one-on-one online instruction with a Filipino native
+Private, one-on-one online instruction with a Manila native

-Scheduled mutually at your convenience (host lives in Centreville, VA (EDT))
+Scheduled mutually at your convenience (host lives in Manila, Philippines (GMT+8)

 Customization available for dietary restrictions or preferences